British logistics in the Western Allied invasion of Germany: Organisation

 To free up administrative units to support the advance into Germany, it was decided to shorten the line of communications by closing down the RMA in Normandy, where some 300,000 LT of supplies were still held.
 This included 15,000,000 rations, which were gradually eaten by the troops in the RMA.
-Stores still required by the 21st Army Group were moved forward to the new advanced base, and the rest returned to the War Office for disposal.
+Stores still required by the 21st Army Group were moved forward to the new advanced base.
 The first phase of this was the transfer of remaining stores to the advanced base.
 This had been scheduled to occur on 20 March 1945, but in early February it was brought forward to 20 February.
 Depots and stocks remaining in the RMA were transferred to the control of the War Office.

-On 15 February, the region south of the Seine under British administration by 5th Line of Communications Sub Area and the 101st Beach Sub Area were reduced to the ports of Caen and Ouistreham and the depots around them, while that administered by the 9th Line of Communications Sub Area was handed over to the US Communications Zone, as was the region between the Somme and the Seine administered by the 6th Line of Communications Sub Area, except for the city of Amiens.
+On 15 February, the region south of the Seine under British administration by 5th Line of Communications Sub Area and the 101st Beach Sub Area were reduced to the ports of Caen and Ouistreham and the depots around them; that administered by the 9th Line of Communications Sub Area was handed over to the US Communications Zone, as was the region between the Somme and the Seine administered by the 6th Line of Communications Sub Area, except for the city of Amiens.
 This freed the 9th Line of Communications Sub Area to participate in Operation Goldflake.